 Mr. Taylor served in a number of prominent positions in the Department, including Minister Counselor, Director of the Department’s Worldwide Messaging Systems Office, SMART Program Director, and Counselor for Communication and Technology.
 Prior to his DCIO assignment, he served as Management Counselor in Cairo and Athens.
 His other overseas assignments include Baghdad, Berlin, Bonn, London, Moscow, and Rabat.

 Mr. Taylor joined the Foreign Service in 1988.
-He holds a Masters degree in Management Information Systems, and earned his undergraduate degree in Business Management from Boston University.
+He is a native of Rhode Island and holds both a Bachelors in Business Management and Masters in Management Information Systems from Boston University.